-- A cross-college collaborative proposal by the College of Engineering and Lyman Briggs College has been submitted to the Provost's Office to expand ESSA as part of a larger retention initiative for at-risk STEM students. - ESSA as a component of the Diversity Programs Office Scholars Program (DPO-SP) was one of only 4 programs nationally to win the NSBE (National Society of Black Engineers)/Exxon Mobil Impact Award (\$10K).
+- The 2013 ESSA was the result of a cross-college collaborative proposal by the College of Engineering and Lyman Briggs College being supported by the Provost's Office.
+This support included an expansion of ESSA as part of a larger retention initiative for at-risk STEM students.
+As a result, ESSA capacity was doubled (from 2012) while program effectiveness was increased. - ESSA as a component of the Diversity Programs Office Scholars Program (DPO-SP) was one of only 4 programs nationally to win the NSBE (National Society of Black Engineers)/Exxon Mobil Impact Award (\$10K) in 2012.